lah7/electron/docs/api/session.md

 Adds scripts that will be executed on ALL web contents that are associated with this session just before normal `preload` scripts run.

+**Deprecated:** Use the new `ses.registerPreloadScript` API.
+This will overwrite any preload scripts registered for `service-worker` context types.

 #### `ses.getPreloads()` _Deprecated_

 Returns `string[]` an array of paths to preload scripts that have been registered.

+**Deprecated:** Use the new `ses.getPreloadScripts` API.
+This will only return preload script paths for `frame` context types.

 #### `ses.registerPreloadScript(script)`